 6. Upon arrival in Korea, the employee may be allowed a few days’ lead time for adjustment and preparation for school prior to beginning of his/her regular teaching work.

-We did not meet a single foreigner teaching in Korea who was given “a few days lead time” before starting work.
+I never met a single foreigner teaching in Korea who was given “a few days lead time” before starting work.
 We arrived in Korea at 10:00pm after traveling for over 24 hours and were picked up at 11:00am to go to lunch with our director.
 We shadowed classes that day and were teaching our own classes the next.
 Jet lag is real.
 Culture shock is even more real.
 When moving to Korea, be prepared to be thrown in head first looking like a deer in headlights.
 There is no way of getting around this, it's just one of those things that makes the experience a fun ride.
 Buckle up and hold on tight.

 7. CLAUSE (MEDICAL INSURANCE, RETIREMENT TAX)